The heads below have been sold and are left here for reference and educational purposes.

 The figures or heads were placed on family altars in the thilda, a small sacristy or room in each dwelling.
 Each figure or head was not a representation but an actual spirit, or tibil thil.
 It protected the family and home from illness and other misfortunes.
 The spirit could also be used for divination; it could demand offerings and additions of other figures.
 The accumulation of statues on a family altar gave social status and were passed on from father to son.

-GO TO LOBI HEADS ARCHIVES PAGE (ALL SOLD)
+GO TO LOBI HEADS PAGE

 GO TO LOBI ART PAGE